PresWiFi/ujga/README.md

 Technician III at Utah Valley University
 ----------------------------------------

-I am currently working at Utah Valley University as a Technician III for the College of Engineering and Technology where I handle all Faculty/Staff Computers.
+I am currently working at Utah Valley University as a Technician III for the College of Engineering and Technology where I handle computer labs for multiple departments .
 I am also the creator of mwrandomclass.com & coldwarrandomclass.com

 * 🌍  I'm based in Utah
 * ✉️  You can contact me at [blakeriding@gmail.com](mailto:blakeriding@gmail.com)